Economic impacts of non-native forest insects in the Continental United States

 While costs fall most heavily on municipal governments and homeowners, these constituencies are often not taken sufficiently into account when decisions are made, the authors note.
 One possible approach is import taxes or fees, which could be used to limit introduction of new species and control those that have already arrived.

-Tags: consumer affairs, economy, science
+Keywords: consumer affairs, economy, science, invasive species

 Read the issue-related New York Times article "Taking Advantage of a Destructive Insect’s Weakness for Purple."